Honest comparison

 FileHook vs Sejda

 Both are browser-based PDF editors.
 Sejda is feature-mature with a long track record but gates power use behind a $7.50/month subscription and limits free users to 3 PDFs per hour.
-FileHook is younger but takes a no-paywall approach and runs editing client-side for privacy.
+FileHook is younger: editing costs nothing, has no usage cap or signup, and Pro ($3.99/mo) adds power features.
+Editing runs client-side for privacy.

 | Feature | FileHook | Sejda |